I never set out to be a Christian author, speaker, or website owner.

 This verse applies to all believers, including you!

-Even if you don’t know how to determine God’s will for your life, that doesn’t mean He doesn’t have one.
+Even if you don’t know how to answer the question, “What is God’s will for my life?,” that doesn’t mean God doesn’t have a will for you.
 It just means He hasn’t revealed it to you yet (or He has and you haven’t heard Him yet).

-It can be so frustrating to wonder how to know God’s will for your life, yet not know where to start.
+It can be so frustrating to wonder what is God’s will for my life, yet not know where to start.

 We’re faced with so many options!
 Which should we choose?
-And how do we know if it’s God’s will or our own?
+And how do we know what is God’s will versus our own?

-Wondering How to Know God’s Will for Your Life Personally?
+What is God’s Will for Your Life Personally?
+Here’s How to Know

 Do you struggle to understand how the Bible can lead your life today when it was written so long ago?

-Maybe you want to follow God’s will, but you’re not sure how to apply His instructions in the Bible to relevant issues today, like abortion, LGBTQ rights, or toxic relationships.
+Maybe you want to know, “What is God’s will and how can I follow it?” but you’re not sure how to apply His instructions in the Bible to relevant issues today, like abortion, LGBTQ rights, or toxic relationships.

 I know how intimidating these issues can feel, which is why I wrote my newest book, Follow God’s Will: Biblical Guidelines for Everyday Life (along with the Follow God’s Will companion workbook).